Carlton, New York: History

 The Town of Carlton was formed from the towns of Gaines and Ridgeway in 1822 and was then known as the "Town of Oak Orchard".
 It was renamed as "Carlton" in 1825.

 The population was 2,297 in 1892.

 Notable events

-On July 27, 1883 Illinois politician Thomas Hoyne died in a railroad accident which took place outside of the hamlet of Carlton Station.
-He was subsequently buried in Carlton Station.
+On July 27, 1883, Illinois politician Thomas Hoyne died in a railroad accident which took place outside of the hamlet of Carlton Station.
+He was subsequently buried at Rosehill Cemetery in Chicago.

 On September 1, 2010, five teenagers were charged with disrupting religious services at the World Sufi Foundation mosque located in Carlton.
 The teenagers were accused of discharging a firearm, yelling obscenities, and hitting a mosque attendee with a car.

 Point Breeze, a hamlet in Carlton located at the meeting point of Lake Ontario and the Oak Orchard River, was selected in 2013 by the World Fishing Network as the United States' "Ultimate Fishing Town" following an online competition that highlighted the town's sport fishing assets.